 ***THIS GEAR ONLY IS ALLOWED IN THE FIELD

-*Bring sleeping gear and a lunch for day one
+*Bring sleeping gear and foodstuffs for day one